Lysosomal disorders symposium

 Intrathecal administration of AAV9: A platform-based gene transfer approach to treat lysosomal storage diseases

-Neuropathological assessments of animal lysosomal storage disorders therapy trials
+Neuropathological assessments of animal lysosomal storage disorder therapy trials

-Professor Jonanthan Cooper, Department of Pediatrics, Washington University School of Medicine.
-Jonathan leads the Pediatric Storage Disorders Laboratory, working mostly on Batten Disease (neuronal ceroid lipofuscinosis), but also other lysosomal storage discorders including mucopolysaccharidoses (MPS).
+Professor Jon Cooper, Department of Pediatrics, Washington University School of Medicine.
+Jon leads the Pediatric Storage Disorders Laboratory, working mostly on Batten Disease (neuronal ceroid lipofuscinosis), but also other lysosomal storage disorders including mucopolysaccharidoses (MPS).